Services for Faculty and Staff

 Faxing: Faxing is available at the Circulation Desk, located in the lobby of Cook Library.
 Local faxes are $1.00 flat rate.
 For long distance faxes the first page is $2.50 and additional pages are $1.00 per page.

-Public Computers: 307 PC’s are available throughout Cook Library along with 8 iMac Computers in the Learning Commons on the first floor. iTech maintains a complete list of available public computing.
+Public Computers: 307 PCs are available throughout Cook Library along with 8 iMac computers in the Learning Commons on the first floor.
+93 PCs are available throughout Gulf Coast Library along with 3 iMac computers on the first floor and 1 iMac computer on the second floor. iTech maintains a complete list of available public computing.

 Wireless Access: Is available on campus.
 Go to iTech's site for additional information